Todd-Kridel/TK-Note-Taker/README.md

 ## Description

 This current Module 11 Challenge assignment -- a "Note Taker" application -- provided a good mechanism for learning introductory fully-functional API front-end-and-back-end integrated application programming.
 A large portion and effort of my personal assignment was for a significant attempt to consider about comprehensively assessing about the interconnections of the various systems and inputs and outputs; and the puzzle process of trying to interconnect in a functional way the new code with the provided starter code.
 The integrations of some additional supplemental imported systems was also involved.
+Lastly...the new concept and practice and requirement of publishing the finished multiple-part system to an application-hosting website was involved and it required a separate learning requirement and procedural practicing and a methodology developing.

 ----